Wind-River/cloud-platform-deployment-manager/README.md

 ### Software Requirements
 The Deployment Manager depends on the System API to execute configuration changes on the target system.
 Following the initial software installation the System API is not functional until the system has been bootstrapped.
-To bootstrap the first controller the Ansible deployment method must be used.
+The first controller can be bootstrapped using Ansible®.
 This method is described at the following wiki.

 https://wiki.openstack.org/wiki/StarlingX/Containers/Installation#Bootstrap_the_controller